Blog

 Read article →Traditional burnout surveys catch it months too late.
 The dual-signal approach gives clinical leaders visibility while intervention is still possible.

-Read article →Contempt, disengagement, and micro-aggression patterns are invisible to surveys but measurable from video.
-How the Culture Erosion Index surfaces what destroys psychological safety.
+Read article →The expression patterns the literature has long associated with team-communication friction (asymmetric lip movements, gaze aversion, expression-context divergence) are invisible to surveys but measurable from video.
+How the Culture Erosion Index surfaces patterns worth a leadership conversation.

 Read article →Research on behavioural intelligence, FACS methodology, and the science of human performance.
 No spam.